18.104.22.168 Child-related qualification for PP - overview

 By custom, this traditional child rearing practice is not openly discussed and can be seen as a taboo topic.
 People may not be certain of, or reluctant to discuss, the status of children in the community.
 It is confidential and private between the parties involved.
 While this child rearing practice is not openly discussed, generally the family tells the child of their status when they believe the 'time is right'.
 Community protocols designed to protect the child and the families govern how and when various parties gain access to information regarding the child rearing arrangement.

 Torres Strait Islanders have now reached a point where they are undertaking formal processes required for the legal recognition of these cultural practices in all Australian jurisdictions.
-The Family Court of Australia already recognises this practice and Torres Strait Islanders are requesting that other state legislative bodies recognise their traditional child rearing practices when making decisions regarding children.
+The Federal Circuit and Family Court of Australia already recognises this practice and Torres Strait Islanders are requesting that other state legislative bodies recognise their traditional child rearing practices when making decisions regarding children.

 A carer, who is not the natural parent of a child, can be qualified to receive PP in relation to the child, as long as no person with legal responsibility for the child is also living in the same home or providing care for the child.